 For tomato puree

-- 2 cups diced tomatoes or 300 grams tomatoes or 4 to 5 medium size – pureed
+- 2 cups tomatoes – diced, or 300 grams tomatoes or 4 to 5 medium sized, pureed

 For ginger-garlic paste

-- 3 to 4 medium -sized garlic cloves
+- 3 to 4 garlic cloves – small to medium-sized, peeled

 - 2 tablespoons Butter or 1 tablespoon oil + 1 or 2 tablespoons butter